RDMA

 - InfiniBand (IB):

-- A networking protocol designed specifically for high-performance computing.
+- A networking architecture designed specifically for high-performance computing.

-- Provides extremely low latency and high bandwidth.
+- Delivers extremely low latency and high bandwidth.

 - Requires dedicated hardware (switches, NICs, etc.).